guardian/iframe-messenger/README.md

 ```

 #### `.resize(height)`
+(optional) `height` : INT or percentage eg '20%'
-Specify a height (int) for the iframe wrapper
+Specify a height for the iframe wrapper.
+If no height is specifed the height
+of the current document is sent.

 #### `.navigate(url)`
 Navigate parent window to specified URL (string)